babelfish-for-postgresql/babelfish_project_website/_usage/interoperability.md

 **PostGIS extension**

 To migrate an application featuring geospatial T-SQL features, it could be an option to consider the PostGIS extension.
 However, this might require more extensive refactoring as well as devising a mechanism to pass data between T-SQL and the PostGIS extension.
-Future compatibility considerations apply.‘
+Future compatibility considerations apply.

 **XML processing**